JasperBoom/genomescan/HPC.md

 and the clinvar download (**clinvar**).
 Additionally, datestamped folders that contain uk personal genome vcf files combined with pathogenic variants.

+For example, the **2024-02-29-exomiser-thresholding** folder contains the
+vcf files used for testing exomiser and setting thresholds.

 ## snakemake-tutorial
 This folder has the data files for the snakemake tutorial: https://snakemake.readthedocs.io/en/stable/tutorial/basics.html